 Meditation is a mindfulness practice in and of itself.
-It is important to note that the idea of meditation is NOT to make the mind stop thinking thoughts. . . that would be mindLESSness.
-Instead, we are looking for a focused awareness of what thoughts ARE passing through (this “no thoughts” idea is a common misconception that drives many people away from meditation).
-When you begin a mindfulness meditation practice, you’ll notice that all of the noise of the mind appears to get louder.
-This is supposed to happen since we are becoming more aware of just that kind of noise.
-The idea is that as we become more mindful of the noise, we get more accustomed to it, and therefore less distracted by it, which in turn allows us to remain relaxed and aware of what “is” without the judgments of good or bad.
+It’s important to note that the idea of meditation is not to make the mind stop thinking thoughts, as that would be mindlessness.
+Instead, the goal is to achieve a focused awareness of what thoughts are passing through your mind.
+When you start a mindfulness meditation practice, you may notice that all the noise in your mind appears to get louder.
+This is supposed to happen since you’re becoming more aware of that kind of noise.
+As you become more mindful of the noise, you get more accustomed to it, which in turn allows you to remain relaxed and aware of what “is” without judgments of good or bad.

 A daily meditation practice should happen twice per day, once in the morning and once before bed, lasting about 3-5 minutes (longer is fine).
 To start, use a simple single-pointed meditation with your focus returning to your breath each time you realize that you have become distracted away from it.

 When you take the time to notice what you are grateful for, you reward yourself with gratitude itself.
 This helps you train your optimism and repeat the mindful process.

 When you see somebody behaving poorly, such as being rude to a waiter or waitress, practice understanding that this is the behavior of somebody who is suffering.
 Gaining this perspective helps you tune into your authentic self where mindfulness comes from.
 Noticing that you care for others is a practice in cultivating mindfulness of compassion.